• Skip to primary navigation

 What is Lathyrism?

-According to the National Institute of Health, "Lathyrism is an incurable neurological disorder, resulting from excessive consumption of grass pea (Lathyrus sativus), which clinically manifests as paralysis of lower limbs."
 Ok, so that's a lot!
 Just know you'd have to eat a diet of only cicerchie for months on end before they would cause negative effects like this serious neurological disease.
-These beans are safely eaten everywhere here in Italy and around te
+These beans are safely eaten everywhere here in Italy and around the world.

 Where to Find Cicerchie Beans For Sale

-In Italy, you can find cicerchie on grocery store shelves throughout the country, but if you're in the States you can find them at well-stocked specialty shops or order them online.
+In Italy, you can find cicerchie on grocery store shelves throughout the country, but if you're in the States, you can find them at well-stocked specialty shops or order them online.

 Let's get started!